AI-Scientist

 model = "gpt-4o-2024-05-13"

-# Load paper from pdf file (raw text)
+# Load paper from PDF file (raw text)

 paper_txt = load_paper("report.pdf")

-# Get the review dict of the review
+# Get the review dictionary

 review = perform_review(